cicomsa/marketing-service/README.md

 #### Happy path - flow 1

+- An event is emitted when customer signs up on the website via an endpoint that includes event and user details in the query params
+- The event triggers an email communication to the customer and is sent with a delay time (for testing purposes 3000 miliseconds)

 ![alt text](assets/flow1a.png)
 ![alt text](assets/flow1b.png)

 #### Happy path - flow 2

+- An event is emitted when customer purchases socks via an endpoint that includes event and user details in the query params
+- The event triggers two email communications to the customer and are both sent with no delay time (for testing purposes 3000 miliseconds)

 ![alt text](assets/flow2a.png)
 ![alt text](assets/flow2b.png)

 #### Unhappy path - flow 1

+- Another event is emitted via an endpoint that includes event and user details in the query params
+- The event does not trigger any email communication to the customer

 ![alt text](assets/unhappy1a.png)
 ![alt text](assets/unhappy1b.png)

 #### Unhappy path - flow 2

+- An endpoint is accessed with no event and user details in the query params
+- No event is emitted

 ![alt text](assets/unhappy2.png)